hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 Do you remember how the variable name in the first line of a 'for loop' specifies a variable that is assigned the value of each item in the list in turn?
 We can call it whatever we like.
 This time it is called `infile`.
 Note that the fifth line of this 'for loop' is creating a second variable called `outfile`.
 We assign it the value of `$infile` with `'.qualtrim25.minlen35.fq'` appended to it. **There are no spaces before or after the '='.**

-After we have created the trimmed fastq files, we wanted to make sure that the quality of our reads look good, so we ran a *FASTQC* on our `$outfile`, which is located in the ../trimmed_fastq directory.
+After we have created the trimmed fastq files, we wanted to make sure that the quality of our reads look good, so we ran a *FastQC* on our `$outfile`, which is located in the ../trimmed_fastq directory.

 Let's use *FileZilla* to download the FastQC html for `Mov10_oe_1.subset.fq`.
 Has our read quality improved with trimming?